Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Introduction

 In particular, when $\kappa = \kappa_{c}$ is the critical level, then we get a definition of untwisted $\cD$-modules on the loop group

-To take into account objects on the affine Grassmanian, and the equivariance of these objects themselves, one needs to further develop the formalism.
+To take into account objects on the affine Grassmannian, and the equivariance of these objects themselves, one needs to further develop the formalism.
 In the classical setting where $X$ is a smooth scheme of finite type and is acted on by a connected subgroup $K$ of $G$, it is remarkable that the category of $K$-equivariant $\cD$-modules on $X$ is a full subcategory of the category of $\cD$-modules on $X$.
-That is, equivariance of $\cD$-modules is a property and not an additional structure.
-Precisely, given a $\cD_{X}$-module $\mathcal{M}$, then $\mathcal{M}$ is $K$-equivariant if the induced action of $\Lie(K)$ integrates to an action of the group $K$.
+That is, equivariance of $\cD$-modules is a property and not an additional structure (see for instance Remark~30.10 of~\cite{EtingofRepresentationsLieGroups2024}).
+Precisely, given a $\cD_{X}$-module $\mathcal{M}$, then $\mathcal{M}$ is $K$-equivariant if the induced action of $\Lie(K)$ integrates to an action of the group $K$ (see Proposition~30.10 of \textit{loc.cit.}).